-If an Applicant (or Award Recipient) changes its name after an Application has been submitted (or prior to the execution date of its Award Agreement) and has filed documents with the state of incorporation to effectuate the name change, the Applicant must submit a Material Events Form to the Office of Certification, Compliance Monitoring and Evaluation (CCME) via an AMIS Service Request.
+If an Applicant (or Award Recipient) changes its name after an Application has been submitted (or prior to the execution date of its Award Agreement) and has filed documents with the state of incorporation to effectuate the name change, the Applicant must submit a Certification of Material Events Form via an AMIS Service Request.
 Applicants should also ensure that its organization's information in SAM.gov is updated to reflect the name change and matches their AMIS organization profile.
-The CDFI Fund will execute the Award Agreement and fund the award under the new name.
+The CDFI Fund will execute the Award Agreement and fund the Award under the new name.